tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <footer>

 <sup>1</sup> DeGeneres spoke about the killing of Lawrence King on the Ellen DeGeneres show during an opening segment on February 29, 2008.
-For footage of this clip see The Ellen DeGeneres Show, A Tragedy That Should Never Have Happened, http://ellen.warnerbros.com/2008/07/a_tragedy_that_should_never_ha.php (last visited Oct.
+For footage of this clip see The Ellen DeGeneres Show, [A Tragedy That Should Never Have Happened](http://ellen.warnerbros.com/2008/07/a_tragedy_that_should_never_ha.php). (last visited Oct.
 16, 2008).

 </footer>
 </from>